What is Pneumonia?

 How long will your loved one remain in Intensive Care?

 How long your loved one requires therapy in Intensive Care depends largely on the severity of the Pneumonia and on your loved ones immune system to fight the infection.
 It also depends on how well the Antibiotic therapy counteracts the infection.
 Another factor impacting on your loved ones length of stay in Intensive Care is whether and how long they need Non- Invasive Ventilation(NIV) or BIPAP ventilation.
-If Non-Invasive BIPAP ventilation is not sufficient and your loved one requires a Breathing Tube (endotracheal tube) and mechanical ventilation on Ventilators (Breathing Machines) the length of stay usually goes up and may exceed 3-4 days, sometimes up to two weeks.
+If Non-Invasive BIPAP ventilation is not sufficient and your loved one requires a Breathing Tube (endotracheal tube) and mechanical ventilation on Ventilators (Breathing Machines) the length of stay or length of time usually goes up and may exceed 3-4 days, sometimes up to two weeks.

 Most Patients admitted to Intensive Care with Pneumonia fully recover, but in some severe cases few Patients may die.